mariamtarik/OneTelecom-task-solution/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Can Use Email "mariam@gmail.com" and password "mariam123#" to Login

 ## Further help